markevans/dragonfly/extra_docs/GeneralUsage.md

     require 'dragonfly'

     Dragonfly[:my_app_name].configure do |c|
-      # ...
-      c.some_attribute = 'blah'
-      # ...
+      # ... configuration here
     end

     run Dragonfly:App[:my_app_name]

-See {file:Configuration Configuration} for all configuration options.
+See {file:Configuration} for more details.

-As you can see, this involves instantiating an app, configuring it (how data is stored, processing, encoding, etc.), then running it.
+The basic flow is instantiate an app -> configure it -> run it.

 You can have multiple dragonfly apps, each with their own configuration.
 Each app has a name, and is referred to by that name.